spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/configurable-product-feature-walkthrough/configurable-product-flow-chart.md

 2. The configurator handles the request by creating a new session and saving the request's data there (phase 4.2).
 3. The configurator responds with a redirect URL that contains what session ID needs to be picked up (phase 4.2).
 4. The request comes from the gateway to the configurator `index.php` to pick up a session (phase 4.3).
-5. Redirects the customer to the configurator page by a GET request using a secured connection.
+5. The response redirects the customer to the configurator page by a GET request using a secured connection.

 ### Phase 5